toggl/toggl_api_docs/README.md

 ##The API Format##

 The API accepts only JSON requests.
-Please make sure you're setting `Content-type: application/json`in your request header.
+Please make sure you're setting `Content-Type: application/json`in your request header.
 Each request returns a **JSON-encoded** body.

 The result of each action is communicated via standard HTTP response codes.